sowsri1218/Diabetes_Prediction/README.md

 **7. Check for Duplicate Data and Drop Th**em:

 Duplicate records, if any, are identified and subsequently removed.
 This step is crucial for maintaining the accuracy and reliability of the dataset.

+**8. Get Overall Statistics About the Dataset:**

+A comprehensive statistical summary of the dataset is generated, offering key metrics such as mean, standard deviation, and quartiles.
+This statistical insight aids in understanding the central tendencies of the data.

+**9. Draw Correlation Matrix:**

+To explore relationships between different features, a correlation matrix is visualized using a heatmap.
+This step facilitates the identification of potential correlations among variables